Encyclopaedia Inflationaris: Introduction

 The numerical approach, however, has also some disadvantages.
 Firstly, one needs to specify the inflationary scenarios explicitly and, therefore, the constraints obtained are not model-independent.
 Although this shortcoming can in fact never be avoided (we always need to make some assumptions even in the slow-roll approach) it may be partially overcome by scanning the complete inflationary landscape.
 Secondly, and more importantly, it is time consuming since the exact integration of the cosmological perturbations and of the corresponding correlation functions is heavy and can take up to a few minutes for complicated models.
 Finally, one should expect multiple degeneracies for models having a high number of inflationary parameters since the data have a limited sensitivity to the shape of the primordial observables.

-Based on the previous considerations, we conclude that it would be very interesting to have an intermediate method that would allow us to get most of the results that can be derived using the exact numerical approach while being less time consuming and immune to high parameter degeneracies.
+Based on the previous considerations, we conclude that it would be very interesting to have an intermediate method that would allow us to get most of the results that can be derived using the exact numerical approach while being less time consuming and immune to the problems induced by high parameter degeneracies.
 This is what we suggest in the following.
 Our strategy is to use the slow-roll approximation in order to skip the numerical calculation of the power spectrum, while being combined with a systematic scan of the whole inflationary landscape and reheating properties.
 As argued before, the Planck data drive us towards testing inflation with the simplest models first and such a method would therefore need to be implemented for the class of scenarios IA only.
-More precisely, instead of inferring the posterior distributions of the Hubble flow parameters $\epsilon_n$ only, as one would naturally do in the approximate approach discussed before, we take advantage of the fact that the $\epsilon_n$'s can be computed in terms of the parameters describing the reheating and $V(\phi)$.
-In particular, for each model, this permits a quick and efficient extraction of the posterior distributions of those parameters.
+More precisely, inferring the posterior distributions of the Hubble flow parameters $\epsilon_n$ becomes a first step, from which we take advantage of the fact that the $\epsilon_n$ can be computed in terms of the more fundamental parameters describing the reheating and $V(\phi)$.
+The degeneracies between the inflationary parameters being confined to the computation of the $\epsilon_n$, the data analysis used to determine the $\epsilon_n$'s posteriors remains immune to this issue.
+Then, in a second step, we use the knowledge of the functionals $\epsilon_n(\tetai,\Treh,\wrehbar)$ to fastly derive the posteriors for the inflationary and reheating parameters from the ones of the $\epsilon_n$.
+High degeneracies may still be present, but in the second step only.
+As shown in \Refc{Ringeval:2013lea}, for each model, the method permits a quick, efficient and accurate extraction of the posterior distributions of the inflationary and reheating parameters.

 In our opinion, this third technique should not be viewed as a competitor of the two others mentioned earlier but rather as complementary and the corresponding results should be compared.
 Let us also notice that, if, in order to scan all the inflationary scenarios, the full exact numerical approach needs to be carried out at some point, this would by no means render the results derived in the present article useless.
 Indeed, the slow-roll approach is often a very useful guide of which kind of physics one should expect for a given model (initial conditions, range of the parameters, etc \dots ).
 In particular it allows us to understand any eventual parameter degeneracies within the primordial observables.
 In other words, the slow-roll method is an ideal tool to prepare a full numerical study.